Photodynamic Therapy (PDT)

 How does PDT work?

 Depending on the area of the body to be treated, there are different photosensitizing drugs and different wavelengths of light that can be used.
-Over a certain amount of time (depending on the photosensitizer you were given), it gets absorbed by cells all over the body, staying in cancer cells longer than normal cells.
+Over a certain amount of time (depending on the photosensitizer you were given), it gets absorbed (taken in) by cells all over the body, staying in cancer cells longer than normal cells.
 The wavelength controls how far the light can travel into your body.
 PDT is not often used to treat large tumors because the light cannot go deep enough to treat those tumors.

 There are a few ways that PDT can kill cancer cells:

-- Direct damage to cells caused by oxygen free radicals.
+- Direct damage to cells caused by oxygen-free radicals.

 - A new type of PDT is being studied, called photoimmunotherapy (PIT).
 In PIT, an immune protein delivers the photosynthesizer to cancer cells.
 PIT stimulates (revs up) your immune system to attack the cancer cells.